MicrosoftDocs/VBA-Docs/api/Excel.Application.ReplaceFormat.md

  " font is what the search criteria will replace cell formats with."
  End With

- ' Make the replacements in the worksheet.
+ ' Make the replacements on the worksheet.
  Cells.Replace What:="", Replacement:="", _
  SearchFormat:=True, ReplaceFormat:=True